 All of this sounds incredible, but think back 10 or 20 years ago.
 Just like Ray’s predictions sound like science fiction today, the internet, the iPhone, Google would have seemed like science fiction not too long ago.

 Ray’s predictions are a byproduct of the power of Moore’s Law.

 Moore’s Law contends that as components get smaller, products gain efficiency and become more powerful.
 Moore’s law is part of a continuum of exponential expansion of computational power that extends back hundreds and hundreds of years.
 This means that in addition to accurately charting the progress of semiconductor technology from 1960 until now, it goes further.
 As before that there were other computing technologies, back to the abacus and beyond.

 What this means is, that you can think of current wearables as the Osborne Executive portable computer strapped to your wrist.

-The above image shows an Osborne Executive portable computer, from 1982, with a Zilog Z80 4 MHz CPU, and a 2007 Apple iPhone with a 412 MHz ARM11 CPU; the Executive weighs 100 times as much, has nearly 500 times the volume, costs approximately 10 times as much (adjusted for inflation), and has about 1/100th the clock frequency of the smartphone.
+This image shows an Osborne Executive portable computer, from 1982, with a Zilog Z80 4 MHz CPU, and a 2007 Apple iPhone with a 412 MHz ARM11 CPU; the Executive weighs 100 times as much, has nearly 500 times the volume, costs approximately 10 times as much (adjusted for inflation), and has about 1/100th the clock frequency of the smartphone.

 As devices become smaller, faster and more feature packed, jewelry like gadgets will increase.
 This will be followed by conductive fabrics or sensor-clad smart garments which we are already seeing.